-Catholic Activity: Regina Coeli (Queen of Heaven) Hymn
+Catholic Activity: Easter Marian Hymn: Regina Coeli (Queen of Heaven)

 One of the most joyous anthems of the Church is the Regina Coeli.
 Too few of us know it as a prayer in the home, but many of us recall it as the Eastertide noonday prayer of our school days.
 There is a story about this anthem that gives it greater meaning.
 In a fearful pestilence our Lady's portrait reputedly painted by St. Luke was being carried in a procession which included Pope St. Gregory the Great.
 As they approached St. Peter's Basilica, the air became pure and free of pestilence.
 At the bridge which joins Rome to the Vatican, angels were heard singing above the picture: "O Queen of heaven, rejoice, Alleluia! for He whom thou didst deserve to bear, Alleluia! has risen as He said, Alleluia."